lognllc/ttlogn-tool/README.md

 ## Installation
 npm install -g ttlogn

+## --help
+Prints the man page, displays the help.

 ## login
 Sets a user in the config file.
 If the config file doesn't exists, it is created.
 The user information is obtained by the parameters.